nuagenetworks/monolithe/vanilla/sphinx/installation.rst

 - The VSDK from a running VSD server or a VSD generated swagger file
 - The VSDK API Reference from VSDK (this document)

-.. note:: If you want to use a published version of the VSDK, see `VSDK Installation`_.
+.. note:: If you want to use a published version of the VSDK, see `VSDK Installation from zips`_ or `VSDK Installation from PIP`_.

 Set up a Virtual Environment